Umkhonto (missile): Land

 After successful coastal tests in July 2005, further land trials were carried out over two days in October 2013 with a modified version of the Umkhonto-IR Block II.
-Undertaken at the Denel Overberg Test Range, live fire exercises saw three missiles successfully intercept and destroy low-cost aerial target systems (LOCATS): two at 15km range and one at 20km.
+Undertaken at the Denel Overberg Test Range, live fire exercises saw three missiles successfully intercept and destroy low-cost aerial target systems (LOCATS): two at 15 km range and one at 20 km.

 The South African Army is currently undertaking a programme to field a mobile short-range ground-based air defence system (GBADS), known as the Protector Project.
 In addition to the modified Umkhonto surface-to-air missile, the air defence system will include three-axis radars, Starstreak air defence systems and dual 35mm anti-aircraft guns.

 Denel has developed the Ground-based Launcher (GBL) for the Umkhonto missile, able to target high-speed aerial threats.
 The GBL is a versatile, compact and mobile surface-to-air vertical launching system (VLS), similar to the naval application, that provides 360 defences against simultaneous air attack from aircraft and missiles.
 Transportable by land, sea and air, the launcher can be rapidly encamped or decamped due to its highly mobile and autonomous capabilities.
 Easily integrated into larger ground-based or naval air defence systems, the launcher features eight reloadable launch tubes that allow for rapid reloading.